vitejs/vite/docs/config/worker-options.md

 ## worker.inlineUrl

-- **Type:** `'blob' | 'data'`
+- **Type:** `'blob' | 'base64'`
 - **Default:** `'blob'`

 URL type for inline worker, when setting to `'blob'`, the worker will be loaded as a blob URL with a fallback to data URL.
-Set to `'data'` to load the worker as a data URL.
+Set to `'base64'` to load the worker as a data URL.

 ## worker.plugins